A general theory for anisotropic Kirchhoff-Love shells with in-plane bending of embedded fibers

-Following this, \cite{Steigmann2018} developed a shell theory that includes general fiber bending, twisting, and stretching.
-This theory is formulated as a special case of Cosserat theory and it treats fibers as Kirchhoff-Love rods that are distributed continuously across the shell surface.
+Following this, \cite{Steigmann2018} further developed a second-gradient shell model that explicitly includes general fiber bending, twisting, and stretching.
+There, a concise set of equilibrium equations, boundary conditions, and material symmetries are discussed.
 However, to the best of our knowledge, the theory has not yet been fully formulated for the general case of more than two fiber families with initially curved fibers. \\[2.5mm] Focusing on Kirchhoff-Love shells, \cite{Balobanov19} presented a new shell model derived from the second displacement gradient theory of \cite{Mindlin64}.
 A corresponding computational formulation was also discussed in \cite{Balobanov19}.
 However, explicit in-plane fiber bending is not considered and the weak form requires at least $C^2$-continuity of the geometry.
 Recently, \cite{Schulte2020} applied the second-gradient theory of \cite{Steigmann2018} directly to Kirchhoff-Love shells, and presented the first rotation-free computational shell formulation accounting for in-plane bending using $C^1$-continuous discretization.